-Retention schedules for Human Resources, Safety Programs, and Volunteer Services records.
+Retention schedules for Human Resources and Safety Programs.

 Series Title (Series #): Description, Retention (Legal Citation)

-Background Checks (DCJ3-001): Documents department investigations into the work and personal history of employees and applicants.
+Background Checks (DCJ3-001(a) and DCJ3-001(b)): Documents department investigations into the work and personal history of employees and applicants.
 Records include correspondence, reports, records requests, and printouts relating to residence history, credit history, driving record, educational background, employment history, and references.

 Corrections Systems Employee Certifications (ASD1-004): Documents certification that division employees are trained and authorized to use LEDS (State Police), OJIN (State Dept of Corrections), and PPDS (Portland Police) information systems.
 Records include training records, certificates, and related correspondence.